What is Apple Business Strategy?

-This study compiles the ideas, innovations, technological research, partnerships, and most importantly the strategies that are responsible for Apple to grow to such heights.
+This strategy teardown compiles the ideas, innovations, technological research, partnerships, and most importantly the strategies that are responsible for Apple to grow to such heights.

 However, before we move forward, a small intro about Apple.